 Most dog bites to children are caused by the family dog (33%) or a dog known to the family.
 Children under the age of five are most at risk and are most frequently bitten by their own family dog or by a friend’s dog, usually in or around the home.

 Incidents are commonly triggered by a child’s interaction with the dog such as playing or approaching the dog while it is sleeping or eating.
-Even the most relaxed and calm adult dog will only put up with so much prodding and unwanted attention from young children.
+Dogs are incredibly tolerant but even the most relaxed and calm adult dog will only put up with so much prodding and unwanted attention from young children.

 Tips to prevent dog bites in children